learnlatex/learnlatex.github.io/en/lesson-08.md

 <!-- {% endraw %} -->

-The package also provides commands to increase or decrease the height of a row, in the following example we increase the height of the last row by half of the width of the capital 'M' in the current font.
+The package also provides commands to increase or decrease the height of a row.
+In the following example we increase the height of the last row by 0.5 em, which is half of the width of the capital 'M' in the currently used font.

 <!-- {% raw %} -->
 ```latex